Armand Duplantis: Personal life

-Duplantis is currently dating Swedish model and content creator Desiré Inglander, whom he met at a midsummer party in Sweden in 2020.
-Duplantis and Inglander announced their engagement on 11 October 2024 after a surprise proposal by Duplantis to Inglander during a photo shoot for Vogue Scandinavia in the seaside resort The Hamptons in New York.
+Duplantis married Swedish model and content creator Desiré Inglander in 2026.
+They had met at a midsummer party in Sweden in 2020 and announced their engagement in 2024 after a surprise proposal by Duplantis to Inglander during a photo shoot for Vogue Scandinavia in the seaside resort The Hamptons in New York.
+After his marriage, Duplantis sold his apartment in Stockholm and took up residency in Monaco after living in the United States and Sweden.

 Duplantis released his first single, "Bop", under the name Mondo on 28 February 2025, which he wrote with Emil Berg and Rasmus Wahlberg.
 The three have written around 30 songs together, with two or three additional singles planned for release later in the year.
 "Bop" charted at number 31 on the singles chart in Sweden.
-He released his second single, "4L", in June 2025.
+He released numerous other singles following his debut including "4L" in June 2025, "Feelin' Myself" in February 2026 and "Location" in April 2026.
+In March 2026, World Athletics appointed Duplantis to create an official anthem for the inaugural 2026 World Athletics Ultimate Championship.